 You have to shop around.
 There are no standard plans that all membership organizations offer so you could find a myriad of different policies.
 You just have to sort through them until you find one that will work well for you.

 Health insurance through a membership organization is not for everyone but for many it is the best option available.
 Belonging to a group gives you more clout and allows the group to bear the burden instead of the individual.
-The self-employed do not have to be alone when it comes to health insurance.Tags: insurance questions, individual health insurance policy, Writers Guild of America, Healthcare reform in the United States, Employee benefit, health insurance procurement process
+The self-employed do not have to be alone when it comes to health insurance.Tags: Social Issues, Healthcare reform in the United States, Employee benefit, Health Insurance, individual health insurance policy, insurance questions, Writers Guild of America, health insurance procurement process